NotMephisto/colorshell/README.md

   - Workspaces indicator
   - Focused Client(window) information(title, class and icon)
   - Clock(with date)
+  - Media
+    - Change current player by scrolling on top of the widget or by opening the Center Window and scrolling the player
-  - Media(shows only when media is being played)
+    - Only available when there's media playing
   - Tray(Applications running in the background)
   - Status (volume information, bluetooth, network and notification status)
 - Control Center